 What is the Fast-Track Appeals Pilot Program?

-The Fast-Track Appeals Pilot Program is effective on July 2, 2020.
-This means an appellant may file a petition for inclusion of an ex parte appeal in the pilot program starting on July 2, 2020.
+The Fast-Track Appeals Pilot Program became effective on July 2, 2020.
+This pilot program was extended and now will run until July 2, 2024.

 Read the Federal Register Notice here.

 Read the extension Federal Registry Notice here.

 To qualify for fast-track status, the following four conditions must be met: